tylerthibault/Obsidian-plugin-ticklify/README.md

 Access settings via: Settings → Community Plugins → Togglify → Options

 - **Use No Label by Default**: When enabled, toggles inserted via commands or ribbon will have no label text.
 When disabled, you'll be prompted to enter a label.
+- **User Management**: Manage the list of available users for user dropdown elements.
+Add or remove users as needed for your workflows.

 ## Smart Format Detection